-- The Teachers and Learning Support Assistants with the SENCO advising and guiding, complete provision maps. - Individual SEND support plans are written in conjunction with the CT/ SENCO /LSAs at termly planning meetings - The Assess, Plan, Do, Review cycle links into the schedule of parent consultation events in our school and include parents/carers and the pupils, where appropriate. - Interventions are reviewed between 6 and 12 weeks - Should we feel that the needs of a pupil are not being met, evidence for the EHCP will include: progress, behaviour/classroom observations, and support from outside specialist agencies. - Specialist agencies work with children and offer strategies and feedback, which is shared with parents and added to a child's plan. - The SENCO is responsible for keeping the SEN register up to date. - The SEND register is reviewed termly, after the SEND Planning Meetings have taken place. - The level of provision is determined by the individual needs of the child. - Pupils are removed from the register if their progress indicates that they no longer need the support that their plan provides and their progress in at least in line with their peers.
+- The Teachers and Learning Support Assistants with the SENCO advising and guiding, complete provision maps. - Individual SEND support plans are written in conjunction with the CT/ SENCO /LSAs at termly planning meetings - The Assess, Plan, Do, Review cycle links into the schedule of parent consultation events in our school and include parents/carers and the pupils, where appropriate. - Interventions are reviewed between 6 and 12 weeks - Should we feel that the needs of a pupil are not being met, a discussion with parents may take place regarding an Educational Health and Care assessment.
+If it is decided to request such as assessment from the local authority, school will share the following information with parental permission: progress, behaviour/classroom observations, SEND support documentation, details of reports / support from outside specialist agencies. - Specialist agencies work with children and offer strategies and feedback, which is shared with parents and added to a child's plan. - The SENCO is responsible for keeping the SEN register up to date. - The SEND register is reviewed termly, after the SEND Planning Meetings have taken place. - The level of provision is determined by the individual needs of the child. - Pupils are removed from the register if their progress indicates that they no longer need the support that their plan provides and their progress in at least in line with their peers.